ethereum-optimism/optimism/packages/solc-transpiler/README.md

 # TODO: this.
+# USAGE

-# Note: solc input settings expects a `executionManagerAddress` parameter or compilation will fail.
+Note: solc input settings expects a `executionManagerAddress` parameter or an `EXECUTION_MANAGER_ADDRESS` environment variable (read in that order of preference) or compilation will fail.